Cooley v. Forrest County Sheriff’s Department

 Andre has not received a written explanation for his firing and has never been charged or disciplined in connection with the domestic violence perpetrated by his former boyfriend.
 After firing Andre, the sheriff’s department attempted to deny him unemployment benefits by alleging that Andre had engaged in unspecified “inappropriate conduct and behavior while off duty, unacceptable for an officer.”
 After a hearing, an administrative law judge concluded that the sheriff’s department failed to show that Andre committed misconduct of any kind.

-Most people in Mississippi who work for private companies have no legal protections from employment discrimination on the basis of sexual orientation.
-But because the Forrest County Sheriff’s Department is a governmental entity, the Constitution protects Andre and other employees from anti-gay discrimination.
-The ACLU is suing the Forrest County Sheriff’s Department, Chief Bolton, Sheriff Billy McGee and Staff Sergeant Brannon for violating Andre’s equal protection and due process rights guaranteed under the Fourteenth Amendment.
+Most people in Mississippi who work for private companies had no legal protections from employment discrimination on the basis of sexual orientation.
+But because the Forrest County Sheriff’s Department was a governmental entity, the Constitution protected Andre and other employees from anti-gay discrimination.
+The ACLU sued the Forrest County Sheriff’s Department, Chief Bolton, Sheriff Billy McGee and Staff Sergeant Brannon for violating Andre’s equal protection and due process rights guaranteed under the Fourteenth Amendment.

 STATUS: Case settled.